Introduction

 What is “special data”?

-Some data is referred to as “special data” as it is more sensitive and personal to the Data Subject and therefore requires particular controls to process.
-Examples of special personal data is in relation to a customer’s medical health issues, religion, ethnic origin etc. If that special data is not necessary for the purpose of the processing, it will not be collected.
-If it is considered necessary for the processing, we will ask you for your consent to note the account and share the information with our client (i.e. the Data Controller).
+As outlined above, special data is more sensitive and personal to the Data Subject and therefore requires particular controls to process it.
+If special data is not necessary for the purpose of the processing, it will not be collected.
+If it is considered necessary for the processing, we will ask you for your consent to note the account and to share the information with our client (i.e. the Data Controller).

 How do we keep your personal data secure?